 This lens is excellent optically.
-It has a fast maximum aperture of a f/2.8 that’s constant throughout the zoom range.
-And it has a very wide angle of view, from 114° at its widest (14mm) and 84° zoomed in to 24mm (that’s a on an FX full-frame camera; on a camera with a DX camera it’s 90° – 61°).
-It’s a rectilinear lens to minimize the distortion that you get from such a wide angle of view.
+It has a fast maximum aperture of f/2.8 that’s constant throughout the zoom range.
+And it has a very wide angle of view, from 114° at its widest (14mm) and 84° zoomed in to 24mm (that’s on an FX full-frame camera; on a camera with a DX sensor, it’s 90° – 61°).
+It’s a rectilinear lens to minimize the distortion that you get from such a wide-angle view.

 It doesn’t have vibration reduction, but that’s normal for wide-angle lenses.
 It does have ruggedized construction and is built to be resistant to dust and moisture.

 My biggest complaint about this lens is how big and heavy it is—2.2 pounds (or 1 kg).
 That’s not much if you’re talking about long telephotos, and indeed there are heavier lenses like the 24-70mm, but for a wide-angle lens that isn’t quite versatile enough that I’d be happy leaving it on my camera most of the time, that’s hefty.
 It’s also not going to be a concern for everyone, but I like to travel light, and packing this lens forces me to leave out some of my other favorites.